iohazard/SpaceDuster/README.md

 Hitting a satellite or running out of fuel ends the game.
 Try to clean as much junk as possible and don't miss too much.

-You can cheat and give yourself more fuel with F. For now...